wistro/ciphers/README.md

                   ouput: 05121515 1222 2604230611121710
 INPUT FLAGS:

-  -e (default)  Encode input text with given ciphers
+  -e, --encode (default)  Encode input text with given ciphers

-  -d  Decode input text with given ciphers.
+  -d, --decode  Decode input text with given ciphers.
 (If text was encoded with multiple ciphers, you will need to reverse the order of encoding to decode properly).
         If decoding an A1Z26 cipher remember to add leading zeros for numbers 1-9 or you will get some weird output.

-  -c  Choose which ciphers to apply and in which order to apply them.
+  -c, --ciphers  Choose which ciphers to apply and in which order to apply them.
 The string of letters and numbers that follows the -c will be used to determine which ciphers to use and the order in which to apply them.
         The available ciphers are:
           C[1-25] - Caesar cipher - replaces the original letter with the nth letter before it REQUIRES A NUMBER FROM 1 to 25 INCLUSIVE AFTER THE C (a Caesar Cipher of 0 is the original text, a Caesar Cipher of 26 is an Atbash Cipher)
           A - Atbash cipher - reverses the alphabet (so A becomes Z, B becomes Y and so on)